-Mk 6:17-20 John is imprisoned by Herod Antipas (the ‘tetrarch’ (ruler) of Galilee and Peraea) in his fortress at Machaerus in 27AD (see 3 on Map 3) because John has told him that his marriage to Herodias, his half-brother Herod Philip I's estranged wife, is wrong (see Leviticus 20:21).
+Mk 6:17-20 John is imprisoned by Herod Antipas (the son of Herod the Great, and ‘tetrarch’ (ruler) of Galilee and Peraea) in his fortress at Machaerus in 27AD (see 3 on Map 3) because John has told him that his marriage to Herodias, his half-brother Herod Philip I's estranged wife, is wrong (see Leviticus 20:21).

 Herod the Great built a number of magnificent palaces during his thirty-three year reign as the ‘King of the Jews’.
 In addition to Herod’s Palace in Jerusalem, he built strongly defended fortresses at Herodium, 8 miles / 13 km south of Jerusalem, at Machaerus, east of the Jordan Valley, and at Masada, on the south western shore of the Dead Sea (see Map 3).